batmany13/about-me/pes.md

 * Maintain an end-to-end development workflow for our APIs and providing multiple entry points into our core aggregation layer
 * Maintain a massively scalable, resilient API aggregation layer that

+### Netflix API Team

+aka: DNA

+This team focuses on building the aggregation tier that stitches together hundreds of backend services and libraries into a single unified data model and schema.
+This is then materialized in a variety of ways, through REST APIs, our custom Groovy execution engine (.NEXT), Graph based API (DNA API) and soon to be GraphQL.
+The team manages a complex dependency pipeline and sophisticated data model, and operates a Tier 1 service at Netflix.

+### Federated API Gateway Team

+aka: BFG

+This team develops a scalable API platform that accommodates rapid iteration across mid-tier and backend teams while providing a unified, discoverable API to clients.
+The current scope includes the GraphQL gateway, schema registry and federation sdk.
+Our current focus areas are Studio Edge, the unified GraphQL API for our content/studio applications and Consumer Edge, unifying our MemberUIs (TVUI, Web, iOS, and Android) on a single GraphQL API.
+Additionally, our team is a key contributor to advancing GraphQL adoption across Netflix.

 ## Background